axelayala1988/ace/Readme.md

 ## Triggering a pipeline run
 If you installed the ace-box in `demo` mode, you can navigate to `Jenkins` and trigger the `1.
 Build` pipeline.

+## ACE Box Dashboard
+The ACE Box Dashboard is built in React.
+In order to run it locally for development purposes a $ npm install and $ npm run start is required in `microk8s/docker/dashboard/`.
+This however will create artifacts that a) shouldn't be pushed to Git and b) seem to cause issues when provisioning the ACE Box.
+Therefore, please don't commit the `node_modules` folder and make sure to delete it locally before launching an ACE Box.